kizniche/Mycodo/mycodo-manual.md

 BCM Pin | This is the GPIO that will output the PWM signal, using BCM numbering.
 Hertz | This is frequency of the PWM signal.
 Duty Cycle | This is the proportion of the time on to the time off, expressed in percent (0 - 100).
 Current Draw (amps) | This is the current draw, in amps, when the duty cycle is 100%.
-Note: this value should be calculated based on the voltage set in the [Relay Usage Settings](#relay-usage-settings).
+Note: this value should be calculated based on the voltage set in the [Output Usage Settings](#output-usage-settings).

 #### Non-hardware PWM Pins